biojava/biojava-tutorial/structure/alignment.md

 1998](http://peds.oxfordjournals.org/content/11/9/739.short) [![pubmed](http://img.shields.io/badge/in-pubmed-blue.svg?style=flat)](http://www.ncbi.nlm.nih.gov/pubmed/9796821).
-It works by identifying segments of the two structures with similar local structure, and then combining those to try to align the most residues possible while keeping the overall RMSD of the superposition low.
+It works by identifying segments of the two structures with similar local structure, and then combining those to try to align the most residues possible while keeping the overall root-mean-square deviation (RMSD) of the superposition low.

 CE is a rigid-body alignment algorithm, which means that the structures being compared are kept fixed during superposition.
-In some cases it may be desirable to break large proteins up into domains prior to aligning them (by manually inputing a subrange, using the [SCOP or CATH databases](externaldb.md), or by decomposing the protein automatically using the [Protein Domain Parser](http://www.biojava.org/docs/api/org/biojava/nbio/structure/domain/LocalProteinDomainParser.html) algorithm).
+In some cases it may be desirable to break large proteins up into domains prior to aligning them (by manually inputting a subrange, using the [SCOP or CATH databases](externaldb.md), or by decomposing the protein automatically using the [Protein Domain Parser](http://www.biojava.org/docs/api/org/biojava/nbio/structure/domain/LocalProteinDomainParser.html) algorithm).